baffles/acc-js/README.md

 ## Editing and Uploading

 You'll need CoffeeScript and uglify-js installed to optimally edit the source.
+`cake`, `coffee`, and `uglifyjs` will need to be in your PATH to perform build tasks.

+You'll also need knox if you're going to use the cakefile task to upload to Amazon S3.
+You can install this locally by running `npm install knox`.

 Run `cake build` to rebuild the `accjs.js` and `accjs.min.js` files after editing.

+Run `cake upload` to upload the JavaScript output to Amazon S3.

 ## Installation